Grieving Mothers: Support After the Loss of a Child

 Parenting Surviving Children

-You are still a wonderful mother to the children here, even while your heart is with the child who is not.
+You are still a good mother to the children who are here with you, even while your heart is carrying the child who is not.

 Books for Mothers Grieving the Loss of Child

-If you find it hard to focus on long chapters right now, that is completely normal.
-Many moms find “The Comfort Book” by Matt Haig or “Notes on Grief” by Chimamanda Ngozi Adichie helpful because they are written in shorter, digestible bites.
+If it feels difficult to focus right now, that is completely normal.
+Many mothers find shorter reflections easier, such as “The Comfort Book” by Matt Haig or “Notes on Grief” by Chimamanda Ngozi Adichie.

 Mother’s Day After Loss